mlinpl/conference.mlinpl.org/call-for-contributions.md

 - 31 August, 23:59 (AoE): Call for Contributions submissions deadline
 - 18 September: Talks and posters acceptance notifications
 - 7 November: Student Research Workshop
-- 7 - 10 October: Main Conference
+- 8 - 10 November: Talks and Posters presentations at the Main Conference

 **The talks and posters accepted at the Main Conference will be presented on 8 - 9 November 2024.
 The Student Research Workshop will be held on 7 November 2024.**